NSAPH-Data-Platform/nsaph-platform-deployment/doc/Configuration.md

 install the projects in the specific order.
 To enforce the order, create a file called `projects.lst` and place it in `project` folder.
 List a single subfolder of a python project on each line of this file.
-If there is no file `projects.lst`, then teh projects will be installed in an arbitrary order.
+If there is no file `projects.lst`, then the projects will be installed in an arbitrary order.
 See [install_projects.sh](members/install_projects.sh) for details.